Adelaide

 Old State Library, Adelaide

-• North Terrace: The North Terrace street is one of Adelaide’s cultural strongholds.
-Here are several museums and well-known buildings such as the governor’s residence, Government House, Old State Library, Art Gallery of South Australia and the city’s beautiful railway station, Adelaide Railway Station.
+North Terrace is a street in Adelaide that also serves as one of the city’s cultural strongholds.
+Here are several museums and well-known buildings such as the governor’s residence Government House, the Old State Library, the Art Gallery of South Australia and the city’s beautiful railway station, Adelaide Railway Station.

-• Victoria Square: Victoria Square is the center of old Adelaide.
-The large square was named after Princess Victoria in 1837 and you can see a statue of Victoria here.
-There are several of Adelaide’s famous buildings around the square as well.
+Victoria Square is the center of old Adelaide.
+The large square was named after Princess Victoria in 1837, and you can see a statue of Victoria in the square.
+Several of Adelaide’s well-known buildings are located around Victoria Square.

 Adelaide Central Market

-• Adelaide Central Market: This is the city’s large and popular food market, which also offers cafes, restaurants and shops under the roofs of the halls.
-You can also just go for a walk here to enjoy the atmosphere of the old setting.
+Adelaide Central Market is the name of the city’s large and popular food market, which offers cafes, restaurants and shops under the roofs of the halls.
+You can also simply take a walk here to enjoy the atmosphere in the old setting.

 Adelaide Botanic Gardens